- Most people don’t receive a bill from Medicare for their Part A and Part B premiums.

 Medicare Easy Pay

 If you have a secure MyMedicare.gov account, you can sign up for Medicare Easy Pay, which will automatically deduct your payments from your checking or savings account every month.
-Medicare Easy Pay is free.
+Medicare Easy Pay is free to use.

 Credit or debit card